FC London: History

 They won the 2012 PDL Championship defeating Carolina Dynamo in the finals.
 The won their first Great Lakes division title the following season.

 The club moved to League1 Ontario in 2016, adding teams in both the male and female divisions.
 The club went under new ownership and were renamed Football Club London following the move to L1O.

 The women's team won the league title in the 2016 and 2017 seasons by winning the league division, while also winning the League Cup in 2017.
 They won the league division again in 2018, but fell in the semi-finals in the new playoff format.
 In 2019, they finished third in the regular season, but won the league championship, defeating Oakville Blue Devils in the playoff final.

 The men's team won the Western Conference in their debut season in L1O in 2016, but fell to Vaughan Azzurri in the championship final.
 In 2018, they finished as regular season champions, but ultimately fell in the playoffs.
 During the 2019 season, they defeated Alliance United in the two legged playoff semi-finals by a 15–0 aggregate score, after victories of 5–0 and 10–0 across the two legs, respectively, before ultimately falling to Master's FA in the championship final.

 In the latter part of 2017, the club became a partner of Major League Soccer club Toronto FC, with the club being renamed London TFC, although the senior side retained the name FC London, under which it still competes in L1O.
 As part of the rebrand, FC London changed their club colours and logo to red to match those of Toronto FC.
 In 2022, the club changed ownership from Ian Campbell to a group led by Dave DeBenedictis, the director of the London TFC Academy.

+In 2024, the women's team won the league cup, in the first edition of the competition since 2018.

+Squad

 Former players

 The following players have either moved on to the professional ranks after their time with FC London, or played professionally before joining the club.